Stochastic maximum principle for sub-diffusions and its applications: The model

 \begin{remark}\rm \begin{enumerate} \item[(i)] If $a\geq T-s$, then $(t-s-a)^+=0$ for every $t\in [s, T]$.
 In this case, the SDE \eqref{e:state} degenerates into a deterministic ODE.
 For stochastic optimal controls considered in this paper, the non-trivial case is when $a\in [0, T-s)$ though we impose this restriction in the paper.

 \item[(ii)] Note that $ L_{(t-a)^+} = \<X \>_t$ is the quadratic variational process of the continuous local martingale $X$, $L_{(t-a)^+}$ is $\sF'_t$-measurable.
 By \cite[Lemma 0.4.8]{RY}

 Hence each $S_t+a$ is an $\{\sF'_s\}_{s\geq 0}$-stopping time and $ R_t:= S_{L_{(t-a)^+}}+a - t$ is not $\sF'_t$-measurable as its valued depends on the future value of $L_s$ beyond $L_{(t-a)^+}$.
 This shows that the filtration $\{\sF'_t\}_{t\geq 0}$ is a proper sub-filtration of $\{\sF_t\}_{t\geq 0}$.
 For some part of the theory developed in this paper, it works for general admissible control $u\in \cU_a [s, T]$.
 However our martingale representation theorem for subdiffusion $X$ requires the terminal random variables be in $\sF'_T$; see Theorem \ref{T:3.2}.
-So any results that use Theorem \ref{T:3.2} will require the admissible control $u$ from the smaller class $\cU_a' [s, T]$. \end{enumerate} \end{remark}
+So any results that use Theorem \ref{T:3.2} will require the admissible control $u$ from the smaller class $\cU_a' [s, T]$. \item[(iii)] Our formulation of the state process $x^u(t)$ of form \eqref{e:state} is motivated by the stock price example in bear market mentioned in the Introduction.
+We could allow an addition $d L_{(t-s-a)^+}$ term for the state process $x^u(t)$ in \eqref{e:state}, that is, $x^u (t)$ is governed by

+with $x^u (s)= x_0$.
+All the arguments and the results in this paper carry over with appropriate modifications.
+Indeed, in \cite{ZhangChen-FB}, we have considered the case where the state process is in such a generality.
+For simplicity, we choose not to include such an extension having an extra term $dL_{(t-s-a)^+}$ for the state process in this paper.
+However, for the adjoint backward equations \eqref{p} and \eqref{P}, it is important to have the $dL_{(t-s-a)^+}$ term.